tsl-sxsw/portfolio/README.markdown

 - Images can be located at `http://localhost:3000/assets/<filename>`
 - Delete the `app/stylesheets/scaffolds.css.scss` file.

+### Clone a repository from GitHub

+- Navigate to `~/dev/sxsw` in Terminal
+- `git clone https://github.com/tsl-sxsw/portfolio` Download the code and version history
+- `cd portfolio` Navigate into the repository
+- `git checkout v2` Jump back to the first version
+- `bundle install` Install all the libraries that the app needs
+- `rake db:migrate` Create your database and tables
+- `rake db:seed` Pre-populates database with dummy data
+- `rails server` Start the server (don't forget to quit any other running servers with CTRL-C)

 ### Sync your code with the instructor in case you get behind

 - Open up a new Terminal tab with CMD-T and make sure you are in the app's folder
 - `git add -A` Collect the changes you made to the code since the last saved version
 - `git stash` Throw them all away
-- `git checkout v2` Jump to the next version
+- `git checkout v2` Jump to the right version

 ### Generating dynamic HTML